The 2nd Tel Aviv International Recorder Competition

 Registration fee will not be returned in case the candidate chooses not to participate, for any reason.

 Prizes include money prizes, professional studio recording of a master, instruments & music accessories.
-The winner of category 4 will win a paid recital at the 2020 Nordhorn recorder festival.
+A paid recital at the 2020 Nordhorn recorder festival.

 Best Performance of an Israeli piece